Code of Ethics

 Designed to help members update their knowledge on the CII's Code of Ethics.
 The course includes:

 - Ethics and your working environment

 Free to members, and once completed members can claim CPD.
-Course has been added to all the essentials' suites of ASSESS.
+The course has been added to all the essentials suites of ASSESS.